 SSRIs have improved safety and side-effect profiles.
 They boost the levels of serotonin (one of the monoamines) in the brain.

 However, a 2014 study suggests that there are at least five biotypes of clinical depression.

-William J. Walsh, Ph.D., president of the Walsh Research Institute, and his team looked at about 300,000 blood and urine chemistry test results and 200,000 medical history factors from approximately 2,800 patients diagnosed with depression.
+William J. Walsh, PhD, president of the Walsh Research Institute, and his team looked at 320,000 blood and urine chemistry test results and 230,000 medical history factors from approximately 2,800 patients diagnosed with depression.

 Upon close examination, Walsh and his team discovered that three of these forms of depression are not caused by fluctuating serotonin levels.

 “It’s not serotonin deficiency, but an inability to keep serotonin in the synapse long enough.
-Most of these patients report excellent response to SSRI antidepressants, although they may experience nasty side effects,” Walsh said.
+“Most of these patients report excellent response to SSRI antidepressants, although they may experience nasty side effects,” Walsh said.